A beautifully enchanting place...

 The manor park was redesigned into an integral ensemble according to drawings by landscape architects Ülle Grišakov and Triin Järve.
 In 2012, a bandshell was built in the manor garden, where concerts by many esteemed musicians and other performances have taken place.
 From summer 2014, the manor garden is graced by bronze sculptures of a violinist and saxophonist designed by Simson von Seakyl and Paul Mänd.
 The garden makes a smooth transition to forest park where well-groomed paths lead over light arched bridges and around an island-dotted lake to the seashore.

 Kõltsu Manor is open for beautiful, dignified and memorable events.
-The manor is appropriate for hosting meetings, seminars, trainings and conferences as well as for receptions and functions for up to 80 people.
+The manor is appropriate for hosting meetings, seminars, trainings and conferences as well as for receptions and functions for 50 people.

 The manor has seminar and dinner tables, concert chairs, a data projector and a screen.
 The manor garden can host concerts and performances thanks to the bandshell, a new feature from 2012.Booklet about Kõltsu Manor (PDF)